mdbenito/paperwhy/content/post/martius_extrapolation_2016.md

 kinematics of a robotic arm.
 Crucially, this approach provides good *extrapolation* performance to unexplored input regimes.
-For model selection (i.e. hyperparameter choice), competing solutions are scored based both on validation performance and crucially, computed model complexity, measured in number of terms in the equations.
+For model selection (i.e. hyperparameter choice), competing solutions are scored based both on validation performance and computed model complexity, measured in number of terms in the equations.

 ---